| Day 1: History 26/01/2026 |

 Anne Baillot

-at 11:30 - 13:00 in Workshop Room I think I can speak for all the participants of the winter school when I write the following: We work in fields where it is impossible not to be aware of the extent of the polycrisis, and appalled at how slowly academic structures move towards sustainability.
+at 11:30 - 13:00 in S.UA6 - Workshop Room I think I can speak for all the participants of the winter school when I write the following: We work in fields where it is impossible not to be aware of the extent of the polycrisis, and appalled at how slowly academic structures move towards sustainability.
 We find ourselves in a situation of profound contradiction, as our research keeps proving that the way we act, and this includes the context in which we conduct our research and teaching, is not compatible with a livable future.
 And even if we try our best: all institutional victories, while demanding a lot of energy and effort, remain marginal in the big picture.

 In this session, I propose to discuss concretely how to address this contradiction.
 In a short presentation, I will give an input on sufficiency approaches and on civil disobedience options.
 We will then split into 3 to 5 groups for 40 minutes, discussing prospective scenarios for higher education and research, and proposing concrete steps to address them (identification of leverages, actors, measures, implementation steps).
 I will suggest scenarios based on the discussions of the first days of the winter school, the participants will have the possibility to contribute to defining them as well.
 When reconvening, each group will be given the opportunity to present findings as well as blockers.
 The goal of this collaborative session is to empower the participants to identify potential allies and targets in their respective contexts.
-I will then show how these action points can be supported by existing organisations and structures that bring an activist experience and emotional resilience we are lacking in the academic context. | Anne Baillot | Workshop Room |
+I will then show how these action points can be supported by existing organisations and structures that bring an activist experience and emotional resilience we are lacking in the academic context. | Anne Baillot | S.UA6 - Workshop Room |

-| 13:00 - 14:00 | | | Open Area |
+| 13:00 - 14:00 | | | S.UA5 - Break Room |

 | 14:00 - 15:00 |

+Now, we must harvest what we've grown and carry it forward into the world.
 This will not be a conference closing you can expect.
 This will be a Slavic blessing ceremony, an ancient practice of honoring what was, acknowledging what is, and releasing what will be.
 In Slavic tradition, nothing truly ends.
 It only transforms, cycles, and returns in new forms.
+The resilience we've cultivated in our bodies this week, in our relationships, in our shared presence, all this doesn't stay in Brussels!
+It travels with you and multiplies through you.

 Each of you will receive a blessing for the path ahead, you leave with protection and purpose, and with the knowing that you don't walk alone.
-The circle might close, but the work continues. | Joanna Murzyn, Alicja Kupiec, Julia Flgołuszka | Lecture Hall |
+The circle might close, but the work continues. | Joanna Murzyn, Alicja Kupiec, Julia Figołuszka | S.UA6 - Lecture Room |

-| 15:00 - 15:30 | | All | Open Area |
+| 15:00 - 15:30 | | All | S.UA5 - Break Room |